seriema/TurboLoader/lib/common/msdfgen/README.md

 ```
 { 0, 1; (+1.6, -0.8; -1.6, -0.8); # }
 ```
-is a teardrop shape formed by a single cubic Bézier curve.
+is a teardrop shape formed by a single cubic BÃ©zier curve.